dantemogrim/dante-wiki/content/posts/1-the-creation-of-my-dante-wiki.md

 ---
-title: The Creation of My Digital Garden
+title: The Creation of dante.wiki
 description: The process of building this website.
 position: 1
 author: